 WHAT ABOUT IMPAIRING EFFECT MEDICATIONS OR SUBSTANCES?

 Any employee working in a safety-sensitive position as defined by ***Entity Type*** Policy is required, as a safety rule, to pre-duty disclosure that they are taking or using ANY impairing effect prescription, including medical marijuana, over-the-counter medications, mind altering synthetic or designer drugs or other substance which may have an effect on performance of safety-sensitive duties.
-This includes medical and recreational Marijuana, the use of which the ***Entity Type***, for safety reasons, will not be able to accommodate employees working in safety-sensitive positions.
-However, for employees who are qualifying medical marijuana cardholders reporting to work in those states which have statutory anti-discrimination against the use of medical marijuana laws, qualifying employees, and applicants, may request a reasonable accommodation by contacting the DER and such request will be considered.
 If the fact that the employee is taking or using an impairing effect medication or substance is not disclosed pre-duty by a safety-sensitive employee and the employee tests positive, is otherwise determined to be taking or using such, or is determined by the MRO to be a potential safety risk due to taking or using an impairing effect medication or substance, that employee will be subject to discipline, up to and including termination, for violation of this safety rule.
 If disclosure is made, the ***Entity Type*** reserves the right to send the employee for a Fitness-for-Duty evaluation to evaluate the medication or substance and its effects on the performance of safety-sensitive duties.
 In advance of testing, employees are encouraged to have their own doctor make an individualized assessment of any safety-related risks of the medications or substances which they are taking or using, providing the doctor a copy of their job description and having the doctor render an opinion on the safety-related risks.
 The employee need not disclose to the ***Entity Type*** the medication or medical condition involved to fulfill the disclosure obligation of this Policy.
 All information provided will be kept separate from personnel files and in a confidential manner.
 The MRO, or another Medical Professional selected by the ***Entity Type***, will make the final determination on the safety-related risks of any particular medication or substance.

 WHAT IF AN ADULTERANT IS FOUND?